- Real Estate Courses

 Topics include real estate current events, updates to existing laws, and new regulations on real estate practice and education requirements.

 Colorado is home to some of the most beautiful and luxurious real estate properties in the world.
 Tucked away in the Rocky Mountains, celebrities, entrepreneurs, and CEOs of Fortune 500 companies own world-class homes and ranches that make for the perfect place to vacation or reside year-round.
+Check out some of the most expensive homes in Colorado on the market in 2021.

 With the recent impact of COVID-19, real estate services are limited.
 In an effort to help students find the resources they need, we have put together a list of links to help clarify what upcoming timelines look like for various real estate industry services impacted by the coronavirus, where available.